OnionBrowser/OnionBrowser/README.md

 #####Basic browser functionality implemented:

-- Basics of entering URLs, following redirections, back, forward, cookie storage
+- Basics of entering URLs, following redirections, back, forward, cookie storage, HTTP basic authentication

 - Multiple tabs with support for `window.open()` and `<a target="_blank">` automatically opening new tab windows, but blocks calls not made via user